jbarozet/papers/csr1000v-kvm/04-cloudinit-and-datasources.md

 You can **configure OpenStack** to write metadata to a special **configuration drive** that attaches to the instance when it boots.
 The instance can mount this **drive** and read files from it to get information that is normally available through the metadata service.
 This metadata is different from the user data.

 The Configuration drive feature enables administrators to automate the configuration of a VM at first boot by creating an ISO disk with user data files.
 Then Cloud-init or a similar system can configure the VM from the user data.
 The Configuration drive feature can be used on VMs with private network or no network connectivity, because the VM pulls its own configuration from the ISO and there is no need for an external process to connect to the VM to configure it.

+This is the option used to instantiate a CSR1000v on KVM in this paper.

 <br>